sgeos/sgeos.github.io/_posts/2016-04-08-ssh-public-key-login-from-a-rooted-android-phone.markdown

 Android does not store users in **/etc/passwd** so it is exceedingly difficult to add users for command line work.
 Home directories for the users that are available seem to default to **/** or **/data**.
+**/data** and the SD card survive OS updates, but only root can properly write to **/data**.
 In light of this, this solution is written such that root calls **ssh** to log into another box.
+The SD card is used to store a script that contains a convenience function so connections can be canned.

 The solution in this post assumes a rooted phone with busybox.
 My phone is a Nexus 5 running Cyanogenmod 13.